j4ceee/KingdomUnlocked/README.md

 Download the mod & extract the ZIP file into a "KingdomUnlocked" folder.

-Continue from here with your platform:
+Continue from here with your platform (Nintendo Switch with CFW or [Ryujinx](https://github.com/GreemDev/Ryujinx)):

 ### Switch